rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 The fleet of runners can be setup:

-* with different hardware and software configurations to test performance in a wide range of possible user devices.
+* with different hardware and software configurations to test performance on many possible user or server devices.
 * with identical hardware and software configurations to concurrently run benches across multiple machines.

 Runners can also be run on a home network without exposing any ports to the internet.